 Section Explanation Unit number The number is in a sequence in the sector.
 Numbers may not be sequential for an individual qualification.
-Unit title This is the formal title that we always use, it appears on certificates.
-Level All units are at Level 3.
-Unit type This shows if the unit is internal or assessed using a Pearson Set Assignment.
-See structure information in Section 2 Structure for details.
-Guided Learning Hours (GLH) Units may have a GLH value of 60 or 120.
+Unit title This is the formal title that we always use and it appears on certificates.
+Level All units are at Level 3 on the national framework.
+Unit type This confirms that the unit is internally assessed.
+See structure information in Section 2 for full details.
+GLH Units may have a GLH value of 120, 90 or 60.
 This indicates the numbers of hours of teaching, directed activity and assessment expected.
 It also shows the weighting of the unit in the final qualification grade.
-Unit in brief This is a brief formal statement on the content of the unit that is helpful in understanding its role in the qualification.
-You can use this in summary documents, brochures, etc. Unit introduction This is written with learners in mind.
-It indicates why the unit is important, how learning is structured and how it might be applied when they progress to employment or higher education.
-Assessment For internal set assignment units, this section states whether set assignments are required to be completed.
+Unit in brief A brief formal statement on the content of the unit that is helpful in understanding its role in the qualification.
+You can use this in summary documents, brochures etc. Unit introduction This is designed with learners in mind.
+It indicates why the unit is important, how learning is structured, and how learning might be applied when progressing to employment or higher education.
 Learning aims These help to define the scope, style and depth of learning of the unit.
 You can see where learners should be learning standard requirements ('understand') or where they should be actively researching ('investigate').
-You can find out more about the verbs we use in learning aims in Appendix 3: Glossary of terms used .
-Summary of unit This section helps teachers to see at a glance the main content areas given against the learning aims and the structure of the assessment.
-The content areas and structure of assessment must be covered.
-The forms of evidence given are suitable to fulfil the requirement.

-Section Explanation Content This section sets out the required teaching content of the unit.
+You can find out more about the verbs we use in learning aims in Appendix 1 .
+Summary of unit This section helps teachers to see the main content areas against the learning aims and the structure of the assessment at a glance.
+The content areas and structure of assessment are required.
+The forms of evidence given are suitable to fulfil the requirements.
+Content This section sets out the required teaching content of the unit.
 Content is compulsory except when shown as 'e.g.'.
 Learners should be asked to complete summative assessment only after the teaching content for the unit or learning aim(s) has been covered.

-Assessment criteria Each learning aim has Pass and Merit criteria.
+Section Explanation Assessment criteria Each learning aim has Pass and Merit criteria.
 Each assignment has at least one Distinction criterion.
-A full glossary of terms used is given in Appendix 3: Glossary of terms used.
+A full glossary of terms used is given in Appendix 1 .
 All assessors need to understand our expectations of the terms used.
-Distinction criteria represent outstanding performance in the unit.
-Some criteria require learners to draw together learning from across the learning aims.
-Essential information for assignments This shows the maximum number of assignments that may be used for the unit to allow for effective summative assessment and how the assessment criteria should be used to assess performance.
-For set assignment units, this section will include any conditions for taking the assignment.
+Distinction criteria represents outstanding performance in the unit.
+Some criteria requires learners to draw together learning from across the learning aims.
+Essential information for assignments This shows the maximum number of assignments that may be used for the unit to allow for effective summative assessment, and how the assessment criteria should be used to assess performance.
 Further information for teachers and assessors This section gives you information to support the implementation of assessment.
-It is important that this is read carefully alongside the assessment criteria, as the information will help with interpretation of the requirements.
+It is important that this is used carefully alongside the assessment criteria.
 Resource requirements Any specific resources that you need to be able to teach and assess are listed in this section.
-For information on support resources, see Section 10 Resources and support .
-Essential information for assessment decisions This section gives guidance on and examples for each learning aim or assignment of the expectations for Pass, Merit and Distinction standard.
-Assessment controls This section gives details of the rules that learners need to abide by when taking the assessment.
-Links to other units This section shows you the main relationships between different units.
-This helps you to structure your programme and make best use of available materials and resources.
-Employer involvement This section gives you information on the units, which can be used to involve learners with employers.
-This will help you to identify the kind of involvement that is likely to be most successful.
-Opportunities to develop transferable employability skills This section gives you guidance on how transferable employability skills might be developed in teaching and assessment of the unit.
+For information on support resources see Section 10 .
+Essential information for assessment decisions This information gives guidance for each learning aim or assignment of the expectations for Pass, Merit and Distinction standard.
+This section contains examples and essential clarification.
+Links to other units This section shows you the main relationship between units.
+This section can help you to structure your programme and make best use of materials and resources.
+Employer involvement This section gives you information on the units that can be used to give learners involvement with employers.
+It will help you to identify the kind of involvement that is likely to be successful.